burntsouup/JavaScript/2 - Basics.md

     - JS engine receives the data, loads it, starts parsing, pauses parsing to fetch, download, and execute script, then continues parsing ...

-      :warning: this extends the time it takes for content to load
+      :bulb: this extends the time it takes for content to load

-      :warning: placing your `script` in the `<head>` will block parsing of the HTML file.
+      :bulb: placing your `script` in the `<head>` will block parsing of the HTML file.
 This will increase the time it takes for the user to see content and will result in errors if the script needs to interact with the DOM

       ![image14](/images/image14.png)